 It’s 2038.
 Tara Rivers is fourteen years old, socially awkward, and a bit rebellious.
 Her family has recently moved to Los Angeles from the Pacific Northwest ‘rogue’ clusters.
 Tara feels alone and confused.
 She doesn’t have any friends here, except her cat, Xel, a sophisticated robot with artificial intelligence.
 She knows she should try to make friends but the social rules other kids seem to understand without thinking don’t come to her as easily.
 Without warning, the corporation where Tara’s parents work makes an offer they can’t refuse.
 They tell Tara’s parents she is autistic.
 They want to put an implant in Tara’s brain to ‘cure’ her autism so she can fit in with the corporate culture.
 If her parents refuse, their jobs will be in jeopardy.
 Tara overhears her parents speaking with the doctors and decides to run away with Xel.
 She plans to head back to the Pacific Northwest and her grandmother, but first she must escape Los Angeles and the corporation—with all their high-tech locating devices—dodge street gangs and wild dogs, and traverse an unknown wilderness full of unimaginable dangers.
 Will she ever find a place where she is accepted for who and what she is, or is she doomed to be an outcast from society forever?

-Justin Vincent is a San Francisco based artist who leads a secret double life as a cat burglar.
-He likes the freedom, money, and self-determination his unusual career provides but also increasingly feels that it is a life he fell into by accident.
+Justin Vincent is a San Francisco based artist who leads a secret double life as a master thief.
 When a valuable painting is stolen from his lover Valerie, Justin agrees to use his underworld contacts and knowledge of the black market to help.
 The search leads him to an antiquities dealer who has fallen on hard times and a mysterious European middle man.
 With the help of his friend Ashna, a skilled hacker, and Gabrielle, owner of an art gallery in Nice, Justin gathers clues that lead him to a mysterious chateau in the South of France and a dangerous web of secrets and lies.
 To escape with his life and complete his objective, Justin’s skill, luck, and perseverance will be tested to their utmost limit.